November 30, 2017

 The NYS Office of Mental Health (OMH) today announced a new Request For Proposals that will provide up to $1.6 million in annual funding for the operation of 100 supportive housing units in New York City and Long Island.

 November 16, 2017

-Governor Andrew M. Cuomo today announced the formation of the New York State Suicide Prevention Task Force that includes leaders from state agencies, local governments, not-for-profit groups, and other recognized experts in suicide prevention.
+The formation of the New York State Suicide Prevention Task Force that includes leaders from state agencies, local governments, not-for-profit groups, and other recognized experts in suicide prevention was announced today.
 The creation of the Task Force was first announced in Governor Cuomo's 2017 State of the State.

 October 19, 2017

 The NYS Office of Mental Health today announced the expansion of the transitional program, Pathway Home, into two New York City hospitals.
 This innovative program which helps individuals with mental illness transition from inpatient care to community-based services, has started accepting referrals at Bronx Psychiatric Center and Metropolitan Hospital Center.
 This expansion is funded through an $880,000 grant award from the Office of Mental Health (OMH).

 Dr. Ann Sullivan, Commissioner of the New York State Office of Mental Health (OMH), has been named recipient of the 2017 CEO Award by the Mental Health Association in New York State (MHANYS).
 The CEO Award is given annually by the Association to individuals whose leadership and dedication helps to transform the lives of individuals with mental illness and their loved ones.

 169 conditional awards to agencies in 47 counties across New York that will provide support services and operating funding for at least 1,200 units of supportive housing for homeless persons with special needs, conditions or other challenges.